 The price of Platinum and Gold has changed dramatically over the last 10 years and caused a great deal of concern for both manufactures and retailers within the jewellery industry.
-Manufacturing items such as diamond engagement rings and wedding bands have become more expensive.
-Could Palladium be the new alternative?
-In fact the popular metal Palladium is slowly on the rise as more and more customers are seeking an affordable alternative, due the rise in prices for platinum and gold.
+Manufacturing items such as diamond engagement rings and wedding bands have become more expensive to make thus making the resale value to consumers a great deal higher.